mhorga/mhorga.github.io/_posts/2016-06-23-using-metalkit-part-15.markdown

 title: Using MetalKit part 15
 layout: post
 ---
-At the end of `part 13` we said we can make our planet look more realistic in two ways: either apply a texture to it, or add some noise to the `planet` color.
+At the end of `part 13` we concluded we can make our planet look more realistic in two ways: either apply a texture to it, or add some noise to the `planet` color.
 We showed how to add noise in `part 14`.
 This week we look at __textures__ and __samplers__.
 Textures are useful because they can provide a greater level of detail to surfaces than color computing for each vertex could.

 Let's pick up where we left off in [Part 13](http://mhorga.org/2016/05/25/using-metalkit-part-13.html) since we do not need the noise code this time.
 First, in `MetalView.swift` let's remove the `mouseDown` function as we are not going to need it anymore.
 Also remove the `mouseBuffer` and `pos` variables, as well as any references to them in the code.
 Then, create a new texture object: